 Fatty Acid Profile

 C16:0 st Palmitic Acid 1%

 As you can see, the benefits of castor oil in skincare are vast.

-However, there has been limited research into the dermatological benefits of applying castor oil topically to date.
+However, there has been limited research into topically applying castor oil’s dermatological benefits.
 Therefore, we recommend implementing oil alongside your other skincare products when treating specific skin conditions.

 Sadly it is worth mentioning, as, with most things in nature, castor oil is subject to refining, which robs the oil of its important properties.

-Ideally, the only castor oil you should use in your skincare should be the cold-processed variety, which retains many of its nutrients and doesn’t lose its important skincare properties or medicinal value.
+Ideally, the only castor oil you should use in your skincare should be the cold-processed variety, which retains many nutrients and doesn’t lose its important skincare properties or medicinal value.

-If your keen to find out more about castor oil, the following article is an interesting read.
+If you are keen to find out more about castor oil, the following article is an interesting read.